 - 2 teaspoons kosher salt

 - Heat a large saucepan over high heat.
 Add the chiles and cook, stirring, for about 1 minute, just until the chiles become aromatic.
-Cover the chiles completely with water (about 4 cups) and bring to a boil.
-Remove from the heat and pour the boiling water the chiles.
+Remove the pan from the heat and pour the boiling water the chiles.
 Stir in the raisins.
 Let the chiles and raisins rehydrate in the water for about 30 minutes.